zhuang-li/zhuang-li.github.io/_pages/about.md

 ## Welcome!

 Hello!
 I am Zhuang Li, a Lecturer at RMIT University and formerly a Research Fellow at Monash University.
-My research focuses on large language model (LLM) safety, evaluation, and structured natural language processing (NLP), with an emphasis on building trustworthy and inspectable AI systems.
-I am particularly interested in making LLMs safer, more reliable, and easier to evaluate in real-world settings.
+My research focuses on natural language processing (NLP), large language model (LLM) evaluation, trustworthy AI, and structured NLP, with an emphasis on reliability, robustness, explainability, and socially responsible AI systems.
+I am particularly interested in making LLMs more reliable, transparent, and easier to evaluate in real-world settings.

 ---